8.10 ACCEPTANCE AND TESTING

 Project inspector should be aware that laboratory and field voids will be tightly controlled.
 This may require more compactive effort and even higher average density for compliance.
 Field control will allow no more than 8.5% voids in compacted layer.
 Become familiar with other controls by reading Materials I.M.
 511 and asking questions of District Materials personnel.

 For the case where laboratory voids or field voids are outside designated limits for more than one day, inspector should discuss with District Materials whether to request a test strip.
-Test area should be a straight run of about 100 m (110 yards).
+Test area should be a straight run of about 100 yards.
 Contractor will select combination of rollers to be used and preliminary rolling pattern.
 Nuclear gauge readings would normally be taken after each pass or series of passes.

 Inspector would only observe this process.
 Documentation of type and amount of compactive effort shall be recorded.
 Inspector will then select and mark out 5 random core sites within test site.
 Density cores taken by contractor would be tested and results reported as soon as possible.